buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 ## Rule 5.5 Adjustments

-The heuristic for address selection defined in Section 5.5 of RFC	6724 to prefer addresses in a prefix advertised by a next-hop router has proven to be very useful.
-RFC 6724 does not state any requirement for SHOULD or MUST for this heuristic to be used; this update therefore proposes stating that the application of the heuristic be a MUST.
+The heuristic for address selection defined in Section 5.5 of [RFC6724] to prefer addresses in a prefix advertised by a next-hop router has proven to be very useful.
+[RFC6724] does not state any requirement for SHOULD or MUST for this heuristic to be used; this update therefore amends section 5.5 to reflect that a system MUST apply the next-hop tracking heuristic.

 # The practicalities of implementing address selection support